sushanthr/TheCollective/Login.md

 |Encrypted User Directory Private Key | User private key encrypted by this device with symmetric encryption.
 Not decryptable by the service. |

 Note, each UID can have multiple rows since a user can register multiple devices.

+- Rest API that provided a user token can return the DOM storage Symmetric Encryption Key.

 ## Account Registration